Which place is cheaper, Galveston or Clearwater?

 When we compare the travel costs of actual travelers between Clearwater and Galveston, we can see that Clearwater is more expensive.
 And not only is Galveston much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Galveston would let you spend less money overall.
 Or, you could decide to spend more money in Galveston and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Clearwater would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Clearwater than you might in Galveston.

-Clearwater is bigger, and its population is about 92% larger than the population of Galveston.
-When comparing the population of Clearwater vs. Galveston, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Clearwater has a larger population, and is about 92% larger than the population of Galveston.
+When comparing the sizes of Clearwater and Galveston, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.